drewsdata/chat_wser_splits/data_description.md

 Convert all time calculation results from seconds to hours, minutes and seconds.
 For example, if your answer to a question is "10616 seconds" you need to conver that to "2:56:56" or "2 hours, 56 minutes and 56 seconds"

 Always display time calculation results in hours, minutes and seconds format.
+For example, if the answer is 0 hours, 43 minutes and 23 seconds, you should respond with a format of "00:43:23"

 Do not display your thinking.